GustafLorentzon/polynomial-set-paper/README.md

 - `./common`: Contains shared files used when generating evaluation scheme coefficients.

-- `./data`: Stores all precomputed evaluation scheme coefficients.
+- `./data`: Stores all precomputed evaluation scheme coefficients as well as corresponding generated code.

 - `./five_mult`: Contains files for generating evaluation schemes that compute degree-20 matrix polynomials using only 5 matrix-matrix multiplications.